Ethics of eating meat: Environmental argument

-Religious traditions of eating meat
+Religious traditions

 Hinduism holds vegetarianism as an ideal for three reasons: the principle of nonviolence (ahimsa) applied to animals; the intention to offer only "pure" (vegetarian) or sattvic food to a deity and then to receive it back as prasad; and the conviction that an insentient diet is beneficial for a healthy body and mind and that non-vegetarian food is detrimental for the mind and for spiritual development.
 Buddhist vegetarianism has similar strictures against hurting animals.
 The actual practices of Hindus and Buddhists vary according to their community and according to regional traditions.
 Jains are especially rigorous about not harming sentient organisms.

 Islamic Law and Judaism have dietary guidelines called Halal and Kashrut, respectively.
 In Judaism, meat that may be consumed according to halakha (Jewish law) is termed kosher; meat that is not compliant with Jewish law is called treif.
 Causing unnecessary pain to animals is prohibited by the principle of tza'ar ba'alei chayim.
 While it is neither required nor prohibited for Jews to eat meat, a number of medieval scholars of Judaism, such as Joseph Albo and Isaac Arama, regard vegetarianism as a moral ideal.
 Similarly, Islamic dietary laws permit the consumption of certain animals at the condition that their meat is not obtained through prohibited methods of slaughtering (ex: strangling, beaten to death, etc.), along with adherence to other restrictions.
 Meat obtained through prohibited methods of slaughtering is considered haram.

 In Christianity as practised by members of Eastern Orthodox Church, Roman Catholic Church, Greek Catholic Church, and others, it is prohibited to eat meat in times of fasting.
 Rules of fasting also vary.
 There are also Christian monastic orders that practice vegetarianism.